These instructions will take you step-by-step through making a 120 cm (48 in.) tall

 about any fairly robust plastic sheet.
 For example, heavy-duty

-painter's drop-sheet or drop-cloth plastic.
-That would be around 4mil
+painter's drop sheet or drop cloth plastic.
+That would be around four mil

 thickness for those buying plastic sheet in the US.
 My kite also used

-council bin liner plastic.
-Somewhat thicker and stronger than rubbish
+council bin liner plastic, which is somewhat thicker and stronger than trash can (rubbish

 Ordinary clear sticky tape in a dispenser is good

-for tacking seams together before laying down 5cm (2”) clear
+for tacking seams together before laying down 5 cm (2 in.) clear

 packing tape for strength and stiffness.
 Other edges just require